WebOfWorlds/WoWAPI/README.md

 > 1. Mechanisms to link and reference virtual worlds and parts thereof

+In 2025 war der erste Blog-Post reporting some of the project results

 A [Linked Spatial Experiences: The Web of Worlds](https://metaverse-standards.org/news/blog/linked-spatial-experiences-the-web-of-worlds/)

 ## Web of Wolrds Core Principles